 #11 – Press Releases: Press releases can still work if used properly.
 While the links generated from sites like PRWeb aren’t as valuable as they used to be, the buzz created from a genuinely news-worthy release can create it’s own gravity of incoming links from other valuable sources.

-#12 - Badges & Award Widgets: People love to be recognized.
-At C28, we created exclusive badges for our Street Team, and allowed members to embed their widget on their own sites.
+#12 – Badges & Award Widgets: People love to be recognized.
+We created exclusive badges for our Street Team, and allowed members to embed their widget on their own sites.
 Each badge contains a small graphic recognizing their contribution to the community and strategic backlink to a key page.
 If you don’t have an online community, you can still make widgets work.
 Consider creating ones for your top product reviewers or VIP customers.

 #13 – Blog Comments: I can feel you cringe when you read this.
 If you own a wordpress blog like me, you’re probably barraged with more SPAM comments than legit ones.
 However, I’m not suggesting you use automated commenting software that produces crap links.
 I’m referring to genuine, well written comments linking to relevant content.
 Pick the top 3 blogs that are relevant in your industry, and begin commenting without backlinks.
 Overtime, you’ll gain trust from the blogger and his readers.
 Eventually, a well placed and relevant link back your site will be well received.
 The frequent interaction will also keep your brand top of mind for the blogger, and you just mind generate a do-follow link in a post someday.